A Complete Guide to React Micro Frontend

 3. React is a fantastic library!
 One can create robust Micro-Frontends using React and tools like Vite.

-4. Micro Frontend with react provides benefits like higher scalability, rapid deployment, migration, upgradation, automation, etc.
+4. Micro Frontend with React provides benefits like higher scalability, rapid deployment, migration, upgradation, automation, etc.

 It is a difficult and challenging task for developers to manage the entire codebase of the large scale application.
 Every development team strives to find methods to streamline their work and speed up the delivery of finished products.
 Fortunately, concepts like micro frontends and microservices are developed to manage the entire project efficiently and have been adopted by application development companies.